Skip to main content

 Inventory Management

-A custom ERP can track stock across multiple warehouses in real time, automatically generate purchase orders when levels drop below thresholds, and provide visual dashboards showing stock movement trends.
-Unlike generic solutions, every field, workflow, and notification is tailored to how your warehouse team actually works.
+A custom ERP tracks stock across multiple warehouses in real time, automatically generates purchase orders when levels drop below configured thresholds, and provides dashboards showing stock movement trends.
+Every field, workflow, and notification is built for how your warehouse team actually works, not how a software vendor imagined a generic warehouse works.

 Invoicing and Financial Reporting